navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 I2P might be slow sometimes, though it got faster with the last updates.

 I2P suffers from a lack of sustainable sites.
-Only 12% of the eepsites indexed by ``reg.i2p`` are alive.
+Only 12% of the eepsites indexed by `reg.i2p <http://reg.i2p>`_ are alive.

 .. figure:: images/image94.png
    :width: 800
-   :alt: Only 12% of the eepsites indexed byreg.i2p are alive
+   :alt: Only 12% of the eepsites indexed by reg.i2p are alive
    :class: with-border

-   Only 12% of the eepsites indexed byreg.i2p are alive.
+   Only 12% of the eepsites indexed by reg.i2p are alive.

 Unlike Tor where access to Onion Services is immediate, I2P requires that you maintain a server up and running for it to be fully integrated into the network.
 Otherwise, you’ll have to wait a long time to browse eepsites.